-[School district/partner organization name] (hearinafter, "Promise Neighborhood Partner")
+[School district/partner organization name] (hereinafter, "Promise Neighborhood Partner")

 - 1. PURPOSE AND INTENDED USE OF DATA SHARING.
-The purpose of this Master Data-Sharing Agreement (hereinafter, "this Agreement") is to facilitate the creation and maintenance of individual-level data sets and a linked Master Data Set by the Promise Neighborhood and the sharing of subsidiary identifiable, de-identified, or restricted-use data sets for the use of approved staff, Promise Neighborhood Partners, and the U.S. Department of Education for tracking individual and family participant characteristics, program participation, and outcomes.
+The purpose of this Master Data-Sharing Agreement (hereinafter, "this Agreement") is to facilitate the creation and maintenance of individual-level data sets and a linked Master Data Set by the Promise Neighborhood and the sharing of subsidiary identifiable, de-identified data sets for evaluation of the Promise Neighborhood program participation and outcomes.
 Participation in this Agreement on the part of the Promise Neighborhood Partner entails providing individual-level and individually identifiable data to the Promise Neighborhood for linkage with similar data from other Promise Neighborhood Partners (as specified in Section 3b of this Agreement).
 These data will be used for the following purposes: - a.
 For inclusion in the Promise Neighborhood case management system, which is used by the Promise Neighborhood and its Partners to coordinate, manage, track, and report on the services provided by the Promise Neighborhood to individuals and families.
 The Promise Neighborhood Partner agrees to allow the Promise Neighborhood to disclose personally identifiable information received from the Partner to the entities shown in Attachment D to this Agreement provided that (i) appropriate consent or authorization has been obtained from the individual or the individual's parent or guardian; (ii) a role-based access control is assigned as specified in Attachment A; and (iii) access to the data is limited to persons who sign the confidentiality statement in Attachment B. The parties agree that any modification or addition to Attachment D will require prior approval by the Promise Neighborhood Data Governance Board (as specified in Section 5b of this Agreement). - b.
 For research and evaluation purposes to study and report on the impact of the Promise Neighborhood on individuals and families. - c.
 For reporting measures of participant characteristics, program participation, and outcomes to the U.S. Department of Education and its authorized contractors (hereinafter, "the Department").
-Data reported to the Department will include (i) aggregated summary indicators of participant characteristics, program participation, and outcomes and (ii) de-identified, individual-level data and information on participant characteristics, program participation, and outcomes that will be used by the Department to create a restricted-use data file for use by authorized researchers to conduct studies on the federal Promise Neighborhood program.
+Data reported to the Department will include aggregated summary indicators of participant characteristics, program participation, and outcomes.